-- Implement a program to detect and address illicit discharges and connections.
-The following are specific elements of this program: - Procedures for conducting investigations. - Publicize a hotline or other local telephone number for public reporting of spills and other illicit discharges. - Maintain an ongoing training program for staff pertaining to proper IDDE spill identification, investigation, clean-up and response procedures. - Procedures for characterizing the nature of, and responding to, any potential public or environmental threat posed by illicit discharges. - Procedures for tracing the source of an illicit discharge. - Procedures for eliminating illicit discharges including inspections, technical assistance, and compliance and enforcement measures. - Track all spills, illicit discharges and connections reported to the City and response actions taken, including enforcement actions. - Screen the MS4 system for illicit connections at a rate of at least 12% of the system each year, for a total of at least 60% at the completion of the five-year permit cycle.
+- Develop an ongoing program to detect and remove illicit discharges, connections, and improper disposal, including any spills into the municipal separate storm sewers owned or operated by the City. - Inform public employees, businesses, and the general public of the hazards associated with illicit discharges to the storm sewer system. - Implement an ordinance that prohibits illicit discharges. - Implement a program to detect and address illicit discharges and connections.
+The following are specific elements of this program: - o Procedures for conducting investigations. - Publicize a hotline or other local telephone number for public reporting of spills and other illicit discharges. - Maintain an ongoing training program for staff pertaining to proper IDDE spill identification, investigation, clean-up and response procedures. - Procedures for characterizing the nature of, and responding to, any potential public or environmental threat posed by illicit discharges. - o Procedures for tracing the source of an illicit discharge. - Procedures for eliminating illicit discharges including inspections, technical assistance, and compliance and enforcement measures. - Track all spills, illicit discharges and connections reported to the City and response actions taken, including enforcement actions. - Screen the MS4 system for illicit connections at a rate of at least 12% of the system each year, for a total of at least 60% at the completion of the five-year permit cycle.